MetaBorgCube/deep-conflicts-in-the-wild/README.md

 ## Running the Experiment

 To run the experiment, execute the command `mvn clean verify` on the top-level directory (`/home/artefact/deep-conflicts-in-the-wild`) .
-The full experiment takes ~7 hours to run.
+The full experiment takes ~7 hours to run on a single core on an Intel Core i7 @ 2,7 GHz processor host.
 The results are produced in the folder `Disamb-Experiment/logs`.

 Optionally, it is also possible to run a subset of the experiment, containing just 10 files for each language.
 To set up the smaller version of the experiment, edit the file `Disamb-Experiment/src/main/java/main/Main.java`, setting the variable `SHORTRUN` to `true`.
-The smaller version of the experiment takes ~7 minutes to run.
+The smaller version of the experiment takes ~7 minutes to run, using a machine with the specifications above.

 We have also included the results of running the full experiment in the folder `results`.
 This folder has the same structure of the resulting  `Disamb-Experiment/logs` directory, and includes the information about: